openNDS/mesh11sd/README.md

 	# Defaults to a sha256 key to be automatically used on all members of this mesh when auto_config is enabled
 	# Generates a secure sha256 key from the string value set in this option.
 	#
-	# If set, it must also be set to the same value on every mesh node
+	# If set here, it must also be set to the same value on every other node in this mesh
 	#
 	#option auto_mesh_key 'MySecretKey'